Criminal tattoo: Tattoos for enslaved prostitutes

 Forced and enslaved prostitutes are often tattooed or branded with a mark of their pimps.
 Women and girls being forced into prostitution against their will may have their pimps' name or gang symbol inked or branded with a hot iron on their skin.
 In some organizations involved with the trafficking of women and girls, like the mafias, nearly all prostitutes are marked.
 Some pimps and organizations use their name or well-known logo, while others use secret signs.

 In the past, the branding mark was usually small, sometimes hidden between the labia minora.
-Today some pimps write their names in big letters all upon the body of the victim.
+Today, some pimps write their names in big letters upon the body of the victim.